Wikid82/cpmp/README.md

 **That's it!** 🎉 You're ready to start adding your websites!

 > 💡 **Tip:** Not sure what a terminal is?
 On Windows, search for "Command Prompt".
 On Mac, search for "Terminal".

+For more details, check out the [Docker Deployment Guide](DOCKER.md).

 ---